Rodmentou/InfinityRPG/README.md

 # InfinityRPG
-Express Router CRUD API por learning purposes.
+Single player RPG with NODE API for learning purposes.